Nevada runs its own Marketplace where residents can enroll in health insurance and apply for subsidies.

 Another option for Original Medicare enrollees is Medicare Supplement, also called Medigap.
 Nevada offers 10 standard Medigap plans that help cover out-of-pocket costs, such as deductibles, coinsurance, and copayments.

 Buying Nevada Short-Term Health Insurance to Fill a Coverage Gap

 You may consider getting short-term coverage if you need temporary insurance with basic benefits.
 Fewer benefits usually make these plans cheaper than Obamacare.
 But unlike Obamacare, short-term plans aren’t required to offer minimum essential coverage or cover preexisting conditions.

 Here are some reasons to buy short-term health insurance:

 - You’re between job

 - You’re waiting for new health insurance to kick in

 - You missed the open enrollment period to get Obamacare

 - You aged off your parent’s health plan because you turned 26

-Make sure you understand the coverage limitations before you enroll.
+No matter what option you decide on for you and your family, make sure you understand the coverage limitations before you enroll.
 You also want to compare all your Nevada health insurance options to make the best choice.